|Postdoctoral Teaching Fellowships|

 Private Foundations and Institutional Fellowships

 Several private foundations provide teaching-oriented postdoctoral fellowships.
 The Andrew W Mellon Foundation is an incredibly generous provider of postdoctoral fellowships for colleges in the Humanities and Social Sciences.
-Many institutions currently have programs provided through the support of the Mellon Foundation for a number of postdoctoral fellowships, including Cornell, UPenn, and University of Toronto, to name just a few.
+Many institutions currently have programs provided through the support of the Mellon Foundation for a number of postdoctoral fellowships, including Cornell and UPenn, to name just a few.
 Search for more at the Townsend Center for Humanities.

 Many institutions run Postdoctoral Teaching Fellow programs.
 Some of these programs extend to cover many disciplines, and some others are more tightly focused.
 One example of a more general program is that co-run by UCSF and SFSU.
 This program includes both organized professional development courses for postdocs to attend, as well as the teaching of courses in the postdoc's own discipline.
 The Institute of Higher Education at the University of Georgia established a Postdoctoral Teaching Fellows Program in the College of Arts and Sciences, where they temporarily appoint postdocs as assistant professors during a training fellowship period of 1-3 years.
 An alternative to this teaching-intensive style of program is the offered by Princeton University, where the postdoc and a mentor jointly teach a course over a three-year period, gradually increasing the responsibilities and course load of the postdoc, to the point where the postdoc can assume full responsibility for the course if they desire.
 A similar style of program in Biomedical Sciences is run by Texas A&M. Notre Dame runs a program designed to attract its graduate students to stay on as postdocs, with an internal fellowship supporting a fellow expected to teach two classes per semester in the College of Arts and Letters.
 Rice University's Sociology Department runs a generously-funded two-year program for postdocs, requiring them to teach one course per year.
 USC runs a program targeted at postdoctoral scholars in the humanities.
 And don't think that Humanities and Sciences hold the monopoly on teaching fellowships, either.
 Mathematics fellowship programs do exist, one example is the two-year program run by GVSU.